filipmacek/filipmacek/README.md

 ### Hi there 👋

+## More about me
+- 📘 My favorite book is Tao Te Ching.
+It is such a magnificent piece of poetry about the way things are.
+- 🖥️ I love my desk setup - split keyboard (Kinesis Freestyle Pro), flexible standing desk and IDE and VIM for typing
+- 🎻 I used to play cello
+- 🧑‍🤝‍🧑 I love teaching and sharing knowledge.
+I used to teach kids mathematics and programming and prepare groups of students for math exams.
+- 🎼 I listen mostly ethnotronica, organic, oriental and deep house and a bit of hip-hop/rap.
+I just like rhythm and sound.
+But If I want something different, jazz and classical music is also my thing.
+- 👟 I like sports and movement.
+My favorite are swimming, skiing, running and climbing

 <!--
 **filipmacek/filipmacek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.